Welcome to Foodlink's Volunteer Calendar!

 We're grateful for your interest in helping us to achieve our vision of a healthy, hunger-free community here in Rochester, NY.
 Our work would not be possible without your support!

-To sign up for a volunteer opportunity at Foodlink, please select an available date and time on our calendar that work's best for your schedule and click the "Sign-Up" Button.
+To sign up for a volunteer opportunity at Foodlink, please select an available date and time on our calendar that work's best for your schedule and click the "Sign-Up" button.
+When choosing your volunteer date please schedule yourself a WEEK in advance.
+This will allow our team to properly prepare for your arrival.
 If you have not filled out our volunteer application you will be asked to do so in order to secure your spot.
 For specific information on each volunteer opportunity, please scroll to the bottom of the page.